zaiisao/Documentation/en/cloud-recording/cloud_recording_rest.md

 Call the [`start`](../../en/cloud-recording/cloud_recording_api_rest.md) method within five minutes after getting the resource ID to join a channel and start the recording.

+<div class="alert warning"> Agora Cloud Recording does not support string usernames (User Accounts).
+Ensure that every user in the channel has an integer UID.
+When you call the start method, ensure that the UID in the quotation marks is an integer UID, too.</div>

 If this method call succeeds, you get a recording ID (`sid`) from the HTTP response body.

 See the [`start` examples](../../en/cloud-recording/cloud_recording_api_rest.md) for the request and response examples.